apigee/pivotal-cf-apigee/microgateway-addons/README.md

 ### Manifest

-The manifest sets the memory at `256M`, enough for a simple workload.
+The manifest sets the memory at `512M`, enough for a small workload with several proxies and products.

 ### Start script